way0750/algorithm_redux/README.md

   });
 })
 ```
+*note:*
+1) You can set break points in vs-code, but there is an issue with ts-node and vs-code that cause breaking points getting ignored sometimes.
+  However, using `debugger`, will stop the execution consistently.

-In `testing/bootstrap.js` things related to testing are loaded there.
+2) In `testing/bootstrap.js` things related to testing are loaded there.
 Including the `expect` function, which is assinged to the global scope

 ## naming convension:
-No spaces in path name, else when you run mocha test in terminal, any spaces in path would not
+1) No spaces in path name, else when you run mocha test in terminal, any spaces in path would not
 be escaped!
 the file with all the test should be named main.js, that's where mocha will look for the specs if you
 are running mocha in the terminal